Header Image for Windlesham Parish Council

 Economies of Scale

-Efficient service delivery through shared contracts and staffing across three villages.
+Efficient service delivery through shared contracts and staffing across three villages, although may limit bespoke solutions.

-Loss of economies of scale can increase the cost of services.
+Loss of economies of scale can increase the cost of services, but may allow more flexibility.

 No local procurement or coordination of services.